xmuyulab/Diamond/README.md

 In the suitation when an assay libraries is available, we choose Diamond's library-based mode, as the blue route shown in the picture above, an assay library will be generated first and in the suitation when an assay library is not available, we choose the Diamond's library-free mode, as the green route shown in the picture above, the library building step will be skipped.

 ## Diamond Application
 Diamond is containerized by Docker into an image, so Docker must be installed on the host machine.
-The installation of Docker is described in the Docker documentation (https://docs.docker.com/engine).
+The installation of Docker is described in the [Docker documentation](https://docs.docker.com/engine).
 Make sure that Docker is up and running in the background.
 On your machine, please start a Terminal session.
 Execute the following steps within the console:

 ```shell
 docker pull zeroli/diamond:1.0